 When can I get my I-20?

-After we receive the I-20 Issuance Form and updated Certification of Finances, it generally takes about one business day for the I-20 to be issued.
+After you have been accepted and submitted a non-refundable enrollment fee of US$400, and we receive the proper financial documentation, it generally takes about three business days for the I-20 to be issued.
 However, it can take as much as a week during the busiest time of year.
+Complete details can be found on our website.

-I submitted the Certification of Finances along with my application form and other supporting documents.
-Do I have to submit the Certification of Finances again for the I-20?
+I submitted financial documentation along with my application form and other supporting documents.
+Do I have to submit the Affidavit of Financial Resources form for the I-20?

 Can OWU issue my I-20 immigration document before I submit proof of financial resources?